huangy22/Insight-fansite-analytics-challenge/README.md

 * **Feature 2: Resources Consuming Most Bandwidth**

     Identify and list the 10 resources that consume the most bandwidth on the site.
+The computational complexity of this feature is O(N).

     *Output*: These most bandwidth-intensive resources, sorted in descending order and separated by a new line, are written to a file called `resources.txt`.